python/mypy/docs/source/command_line.rst

   use of ``None`` values -- they are valid everywhere.
 See :ref:`strict_optional` for more about this feature.

+- ``--strict-optional-whitelist`` attempts to suppress strict Optional-related errors in non-whitelisted files.
+Takes an arbitrary number of globs as the whitelist.
+This option is intended to be used to incrementally roll out ``--strict-optional`` to a large codebase that already has mypy annotations.
+  However, this flag comes with some significant caveats.
+It does not suppress all errors caused by turning on ``--strict-optional``, only most of them, so there may still be a bit of upfront work to be done before it can be used in CI.
+It will also suppress some errors that would be caught in a non-strict-Optional run.
+Therefore, when using this flag, you should also re-check your code without ``--strict-optional`` to ensure new type errors are not introduced.

 - ``--disallow-untyped-defs`` reports an error whenever it encounters a function definition without type annotations.